jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_chart_title_set_name.rs - A chart example demonstrating setting the
   chart title.

+* doc_datetime_and_hms.rs - Demonstrates writing formatted datetimes in an
+  Excel worksheet.

+* doc_datetime_and_hms_milli.rs - Demonstrates writing formatted datetimes
+  in an Excel worksheet.

+* doc_datetime_from_hms.rs - Demonstrates writing formatted times in an
+  Excel worksheet.

+* doc_datetime_from_hms_milli.rs - Demonstrates writing formatted times in
+  an Excel worksheet.

+* doc_datetime_from_serial_datetime.rs - Demonstrates writing formatted
+  datetimes in an Excel worksheet.

+* doc_datetime_from_timestamp.rs - Demonstrates writing formatted datetimes
+  in an Excel worksheet.

+* doc_datetime_from_ymd.rs - Demonstrates writing formatted dates in an
+  Excel worksheet.

+* doc_datetime_intro.rs - Demonstrates writing formatted datetimes in an
+  Excel worksheet.

+* doc_datetime_parse_from_str.rs - Demonstrates writing formatted datetimes
+  parsed from strings.

+* doc_datetime_to_excel.rs - Demonstrates the ExcelDateTime `to_excel()`
+  method.

 * doc_enum_xlsxcolor.rs - Demonstrates using different Color enum values to set the color of some text in a worksheet.